-Toya Cooper, Director of Equity, Inclusion & Compliance, serves as the Title IX Coordinator for the overall campus compliance for Marist College.
+Christina Daniele, Vice President for Human Resources, serves as the Interim Title IX Coordinator for the overall campus compliance for Marist College.
 In this role, she monitors and maintains overall compliance with College policies and procedures in preventing, addressing, and remediating all forms of sex/gender-based discrimination and harassment.

-Ms. Cooper's office is located in Donnelly Hall 120 in the Office of Human Resources, and she can be contacted at 845-575-3799 or email@example.com.
+Ms. Daniele's office is located in Donnelly Hall 120 in the Office of Human Resources, and she can be contacted at 845-575-3799 or email@example.com.

 Responsibilities of the Title IX Coordinator:

 - Promotes the creation of policies, procedures and notifications designed to ensure compliance with Title IX;